Getting Started

 When you open Plotly Studio, select Login to get started or log in with Dash Enterprise.
 See the Installing and Setting Up Plotly Studio page for more details on installing and logging into Plotly Studio for the first time.

-Creating a project
+Creating a new project

 When you log in for the first time, Plotly Studio opens on the New Project page where you can start creating your app.
-In Plotly Studio, a Project holds your app’s data, the prompts used to generate the app, and generated code.
+This takes you to the Data tab where you can add and transform your data.

 The next time you open Plotly Studio you'll be taken to a list of existing projects, where you can select + New Project to start a new project.